Authored by the expert who managed and guided the team behind the Poland Property Pack

 Which neighborhoods in Warsaw have the strongest demand for long-term tenants?

-The Warsaw neighborhoods with the strongest long-term rental demand are Wola (especially Czyste and Odolany near Rondo Daszyńskiego), Mokotów (Stary Mokotów, Służewiec, and Ksawerów), Ochota (Stara Ochota and Rakowiec), and Ursynów (Kabaty and Natolin near metro stations).
+The Warsaw neighborhoods with the strongest long-term tenant demand in 2026 are Wola (especially Czyste and Odolany, near the Rondo Daszynskiego business hub), Mokotow (Stary Mokotow and Sluzewiec), Ochota (Stara Ochota and Rakowiec), and Ursynow (Kabaty and Natolin near the M1 metro).

-The tenant profiles driving demand vary by Warsaw neighborhood:
+The tenant profiles driving demand in each of these Warsaw neighborhoods are quite different:

-- Czyste and Odolany (Wola): young professionals working in nearby office towers and tech companies
+- Czyste and Odolany (Wola): young professionals and corporate relocatees working in the nearby office towers.

-- Stara Ochota and Rakowiec (Ochota): students, academics, and young professionals near universities
+- Stara Ochota and Rakowiec (Ochota): university students, researchers, and young workers near Warsaw's academic institutions.

 Finally, please note that we provide a very granular rental analysis in our property pack about Warsaw.